Healthy Homes Assessment Gracefield

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-The landlords are now required to make sure that their Gracefield rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rental properties must be fully conforming by the 1st July 2024.
+Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords must make sure that their Gracefield rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals must be fully conforming by the 1st July 2024.

-We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager of the tasks needed to be completed. requirements to be done and provide an assessment report that includes all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager of any tasks that requirements to be done and provide an assessment report that includes all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7,200 in addition to any healthier homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthier homes related fines.

-We’re fully independent assessors for rental properties, and are fully qualified to assess each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties and are completely qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6791